google/recaptcha/README.md

                      ->verify($recaptchaToken, $userIp);
 ```

-You can use the `saneAction()` to automatically replace invalid characters from the `action` parameter, which is useful when you want to automatically put your URL path in your application as the action name, instead of doing manually for each page.
+You can use the `saneAction()` to automatically replace invalid characters from the `action` parameter, which is useful when you want to automatically put your URL path in your application as the action name, instead of doing manually for each page, which can be cumbersome on large applications.

 ```php
 <?php